 While it was not what he’d hoped for, Lesnar accomplished far more than most thought he could.

-He proved that he is a transcendent athlete that can not only wrestle and fight, but also hang with the elite talent of the NFL.
+He proved that he is a transcendent athlete that can not only wrestle and fight but also hang with the elite talent of the National Football League.

 Want More Underdog Stories?

 Get a bite-sized rundown of the best underdog stories in sports – handpicked from across the web & delivered to your inbox every Tuesday.Join 2,055+ Weekly Readers